 EMT License Requirements and Career Info

 Licensure and training for prospective emergency medical technicians (EMT) are most commonly offered at the basic, intermediate and paramedic levels.
 EMTs initially assess and treat patients, as well as transport them to a nearby medical facility.
+To become an EMT or paramedic, one must complete the requisite training for that level.
+For example, paramedics must first complete a basic program to train at the paramedic level.
+Once training is complete, all EMTs and paramedics must be licensed or certified according to state regulations.

 Licensure Requirements for Emergency Medical Technicians (EMT)